Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Experiments

 \section{Experiments}

-This section, involving datasets and evaluation of our model, will report statistics on our results.
-We used Pytorch \cite{paszke2019pytorch} for implementation and ran all experiments on V100 GPU with 16 GB memory.
-Each experiment uses three pre-trained models, which are BERT-base, DeBerta-base, and RoBerta-base, for fine-tuning and comparison.
+In this section, we present a comprehensive evaluation of our proposed model, including the datasets utilized, training configurations, and experimental results.
+All implementations were carried out using PyTorch \cite{paszke2019pytorch}, and experiments were conducted on an NVIDIA V100 GPU with 16 GB memory.
+We fine-tuned and compared three pre-trained language models: BERT-base, DeBERTa-base, and RoBERTa-base.